pth-ai/useful/README.md

-Useful - A client / Node collection of useful utilities for
+Useful
 ===========

+A collection of useful JS functions for both Node and front end

 ## Usage